 The result of this is a lot of small investors such as myself are getting into the stock market and buying stocks without really knowing what we're doing.
 As I've mentioned before, the outrageous stock prices for many of these tech companies are not based on what the people who founded the company paid for the stocks, but what the last investor in paid.
 In other words the last chump who buys a share of LinkedIn or Facebook is the one driving the price through the roof, and technically this is a small investor paying the top dollar.

 And as investors, we want to see the maximum return and our 401(k) because we all want to be rich and have a healthy retirement.
 So we demand high rates of return on a quarter-by-quarter basis, sometimes on even a monthly or daily basis without regard to long-term profitability or stability of the company in question.

-To achieve these spikes and share price, we have incentivized company managers and fund managers with arrangements which pay them in stock options.
+To achieve these spikes in share price, we have incentivized company managers and fund managers with arrangements which pay them in stock options or based on share price increases.
 This motivates these managers to jack up the stock price is high as possible in order to maximize their own personal profit.
-As a result this can result in a payday in the millions or even tens of millions for some lucky managers or smart managers figure out ways to make the stock price of their company soar.
+As a result this can result in a payday in the millions or even tens of millions for some lucky managers, and smart managers figure out ways to make the stock price of their company soar.

 And one way to achieve these results is to cut the pensions and benefits of the poorest workers for that company.
 The poor can't afford to invest in a 401(k) and they are now even less likely to receive even a modest pension from a company after 30 years of hard work.
 The middle-class profits from their 401(k) investments, and the investor and manager class profits hugely from stock options and other deals that yield staggering incomes.